sebgoa/cloudstack-books/en/clients.markdown

 	   "secretkey":"VDaACYb0LV9eNjTetIOElcVQkvJck_J_QljX_FcHRj87ZKiy0z0ty0ZshwJaw7FF3akA3KBQ",
 	   "accountid":"7548ac03-af1d-4c1c-9064-2f3e2c0eda0d"}]}}

 All the clients that you will find on github will implement this signature technique, you should not have to do it by hand.
-Now that you have explored the API through the UI and that you understand how to make low level calls, pick your favorite client or use [CloudMonkey](https://pypi.python.org/pypi/cloudmonkey/).
+Now that you have explored the API through the UI and that you understand how to make low level calls, pick your favourite client or use [CloudMonkey](https://pypi.python.org/pypi/cloudmonkey/).
 CloudMonkey is a sub-project of Apache CloudStack and gives operators/developers the ability to use any of the API methods.
 It has nice auto-completion, history and help features as well as an API discovery mechanism since 4.2.

 CloudMonkey
 ===========
 CloudMonkey is the CloudStack Command Line Interface (CLI).
 It is written in Python.
 CloudMonkey can be used both as an interactive shell and as a command line tool which simplifies CloudStack configuration and management.
-It can be used with CloudStack 4.0-incubating and above
+It can be used with CloudStack 4.0-incubating and above.

 Installing CloudMonkey